-Simulating Downpayment Assistance
+5. Simulating Downpayment Assistance

-Exhibit 6 summarizes the results of simulations in which households are provided grants of \$1,000, \$5,000, and \$10,000.
-The baseline estimates indicate that over the 3-year tracking period, 6.3 million renter households would become homeowners, including 3.8 million low-income renters, 0.7 million African-American renters, and 0.6 million Hispanic renters.
-When renters' liquid assets are increased by \$1,000, simulating the provision of this amount of downpayment assistance, the number of homebuyers is estimated to increase by 943,000 overall, including 708,000 low-income buyers, 152,000 African-American buyers, and 143,000 Hispanic buyers.
-This expansion of the number of homebuyers represents increases of 15 to 22
+Exhibit 6 summarizes the results of simulations where households are provided grants of \$1,000, \$5,000 and \$10,000.29 The baseline estimates indicate that over the three-year tracking period, 6.3 million renter households would become homeowners, including 3.8 million low-income renters, 0.7 million black renters, and 0.6 million Hispanic renters.
+When the liquid assets of renters are increased by \$1,000, simulating the provision of this amount of downpayment assistance, the number of homebuyers is estimated to increase by 943,000 overall, including 708,000 low-income buyers, 152,000 black buyers, and 143,000 Hispanic buyers.
+This represents increases of from 15 to 22 percent above the baseline estimates of the number of homebuyers.
+The provision of \$5,000 in downpayment assistance is simulated to produce an increase of 1.8 million additional homebuyers over the period, including 1.3 million low-income buyers, 279,000 black buyers, and 260,000 Hispanic buyers.
+Finally, given simulated downpayment assistance of \$10,000, the number of homebuyers is estimated to increase by 2.1 million, including 1.6 million low-income homebuyers, 334,000 black homebuyers, and 309,000 Hispanic buyers.